-8 See 19 CFR 351.412(c)(2).
+9 See 19 CFR 351.412(c)(2).

-9 Id.; see also Notice of Final Determination of Sales at Less Than Fair Value: Certain Cut-to-Length Carbon Steel Plate from South Africa, 62 FR 61731, 61732 (November 19, 1997) (Plate from South Africa).
+10 Id.; see also Notice of Final Determination of Sales at Less Than Fair Value: Certain Cut-to-Length Carbon Steel Plate from South Africa, 62 FR 61731, 61732 (November 19, 1997) (Plate from South Africa).

-10 Where NV is based on constructed value (CV), we determine the NV LOT based on the LOT of the sales from which we derive selling expenses, general and administrative expenses, and profit for CV, where possible.
+11 Where NV is based on CV, we determine the NV LOT based on the LOT of the sales from which we derive selling expenses, general and administrative (G&A) expenses, and profit for CV, where possible.
 See, e.g., Notice of Preliminary Determination of Sales at Less Than Fair Value and Postponement of Final Determination: Certain Frozen and Canned Warmwater Shrimp from Brazil, 69 FR 47081, 47086 (August 4, 2004), unchanged in Notice of Final Determination of Sales at Less Than Fair Value: Certain Frozen and Canned Warmwater Shrimp from Brazil, 69 FR 76910 (December 23, 2004).

-11 See Micron Technology, Inc. v.
+12 See Micron Technology, Inc. v.
 United States, 243 F.3d 1301, 1314 (Fed.
 Cir.
 2001).

-12 See Plate from South Africa, 62 FR at 61732-33.
+13 See Plate from South Africa, 62 FR at 61732-33.

-In this administrative review, we obtained information from JBL Canada regarding the marketing stages involved in making its reported home market and U.S. sales, including a description of the selling activities performed by the respondent and its affiliates for each channel of distribution.
-During the POR, JBL Canada reported that it sold citric acid to end-users and distributors through two channels of distribution in both the U.S. and home markets.
 JBL Canada stated that its selling process was essentially the same for both channels of distribution.
-Because the details of JBL Canada's reported selling functions for each channel of distribution are business proprietary, our analysis of these selling functions for purposes of determining whether different LOTs exist is contained in a separate memorandum entitled "Level-of-Trade Analysis for the Preliminary Results."13
+Because the details of JBL Canada's reported selling functions for each channel of distribution are business proprietary, our analysis of these selling functions for purposes of determining whether different LOTs exist is contained in a separate memorandum entitled "Level-of-Trade Analysis for the Preliminary Results."14

 Based on our analysis, we found that the selling functions JBL Canada performed for each of its channels of distribution in the U.S. market were essentially the same, with the exception of one selling function which we determine is not sufficient to warrant a LOT distinction between these channels.
 Therefore, we preliminarily determine that there is only one LOT in the U.S. market.
-Similarly, we found that the selling functions that JBL Canada (and its affiliates) performed for each of the channels of distribution in the home market were essentially the same, with the exception of certain selling activities which we determine are not sufficient to warrant a LOT distinction between these channels.14 Therefore, we preliminarily determine that there is only one LOT in the home market.
+Furthermore, because JBL Canada has one channel of distribution in the home market in which it (or its affiliates) performed the same selling functions for all customers, we preliminarily determine that there is only one LOT in the there is only one LOT in the same selling functions for all customers, we preliminarily determine that there is only one LOT in the home market.